The Decline of the West

-General context
+Creation

 Spengler said that he conceived the book sometime in 1911 and spent three years to finish the first draft.
 At the start of World War I, he began revising it and completed the first volume in 1917.
 It was published the following year when Spengler was 38 and was his first work, apart from his doctoral thesis on Heraclitus.
 The second volume was published in 1922.
 The first volume is subtitled Form and Actuality; the second volume is Perspectives of World-history.
-Spengler's own view of the aims and intentions of the work were described in the Prefaces and occasionally at other places.
+Spengler's own view of the aims and intentions of the work were described in the Prefaces and occasionally at other places such as in the preface to Man and Technics.